Welshy92/heritage-housing-analysis/README.md

 - Page 2:

   - Project Hypothesis & Validation.
-  - How I inended to solve them.
+  - How I intended to solve them.
   - Success or failure?

 - Page 3:

   - Sale Price Study.
   - Show 1st business requirement.
-  - Tickbox to showa preview of dataset.
+  - Tickbox to show a preview of dataset.
-  - Explain correlation study and it's conclusions.
+  - Explain correlation study and its conclusions.
   - Tickbox to show regression plots.
   - Tickbox to show correlation matrix.